Travel insurance for Fatty Liver

 Alcohol-related fatty liver disease happens as a result of drinking too much alcohol, which creates fat deposits around the organ, even after just a couple of days.
-Unless the liver is severely damaged, alcohol-related fatty liver disease doesn’t usually cause any symptoms, but it can lead to further liver damage if the liver is regularly exposed to too much alcohol.
+Unless the liver is severely damaged, the alcohol-related fatty liver disease doesn’t usually cause any symptoms, but it can lead to further liver damage if the liver is regularly exposed to too much alcohol.
 The good news is that simply not drinking alcohol can help to reverse the effects of alcohol-related fatty liver disease; the liver can be back to normal in just two weeks.

 Non-alcohol related fatty liver disease is not caused by alcohol consumption but can be caused by a number of factors.
 These include:

 - Being overweight or obese, especially if your body is an ‘apple-shape’, with fat stored around your waist

 - Having high cholesterol

 Unless the condition is in the advanced stages, you probably won’t experience any symptoms of a non-alcohol related fatty liver.

 Do I really need travel insurance that covers fatty liver?

 As it doesn’t cause any symptoms, you might wonder if you really need to let your travel insurance provider know if you have fatty liver disease.
 Yet, because it is always possible for the condition to worsen and develop into more severe liver damage, it is vital that you declare fatty liver condition on your travel insurance policy.